Guides to Use and Posting of Comments (9/26/24)

 • Please Avoid Comments that Are Just Rants.

 I do moderate the comments.
-That means that I read them before I authorize them to appear publicly on the blog so that they can be read by other readers.
+I read them before I authorize them to appear publicly on the blog so that they can be read by other readers.
 I typically will not refuse to approve a comment so long as the comment is appropriate to the discussion and not immoderately intemperate.
 In other words, I will approve moderately intemperate comments that are otherwise appropriate.
 But keep in mind the discussion above that cautions the phenomenon that intemperate comments are counterproductive to discussion and persuasion.
 If a reader posts a comment solely to rant without informing or persuading other readers, then the posting will be counterproductive.
 If, however, the reader merely wants to use moderately intemperate hyperbole to make a point, depending upon context, it may or may not be rejected by other readers and, even before getting to other readers, I may not approve the comment.